What researchers need:

 We want to know more about significant weather events recorded in our early documents – such as newspapers, maps, photos, weather diaries, personal diaries, letters and more – and how fledgling settlements coped with these extremes, eg:

-- What were settlers’ experiences of floods?
+- What were settlers’ experiences of extreme weather such as storms and heatwaves?

 How you can help our project: